 Among her books: “Libya Felix” Mondadori; “Figli di Noè” Frassinelli (minorities and faiths in Azerbaijan); “Rebecca e la pioggia”, Frassinelli (the nomadic Dinka tribe in South Sudan); “Gerusalemme perduta” with Paolo Rumiz, Frasinelli 2005 (the Eastern Christians); “God’s People, a travel into another Europe”, Postcart/Frassinelli Italy and in Polish language “Boży ludzie”, Bosz Poland 2012 (20 years of researches about minorieties in East Europe and Israel).
 “Nur.
 Zapiski afgańskie/Nur.
 Afghan Diaries” National Geographic 2017, Poland.
 The book “NUR.
 The hidden light of Afghanistan”, Electa Mondadori Italy 2013, was selected by TIME as one of the best photographic book of 2013, recently published in a new photo-edition by National Geographic in Poland: “Nur.
 Afghan Notes” (“Nur.
 Zapiski afgańskie”).

-The upcoming book for September 2017: “Where Gods Whisper” in English and Italian language with Contrasto.
+Her last book is “Where Gods Whisper”, published in September 2017, in English and Italian language with Contrasto.

 Her work about religions were presented in Rome under the auspices of the Polish governement, in Cairo in the samakhana of the mevlana dervishes – under the auspices of the Italian Government; in the Aragonese Castle of Otranto during the Festival of Jewish Culture Negba-toward the South; during the Meeting on Jesus in Conciliation Auditorium of Rome and in Assisi invited by the CEI (Italian Bishops’ Conference); in Jewish Museum in Bologna and Trieste, in Theologische Akademie Bayern in Munchen, at Milan Book City Fair, in San Malo during the festival Etonnants Voyageurs: she has displayed her works in more than 90 personal exhibitions in the world.